 While their sailor-style uniforms feel familiar from anime and manga, McDonald’s images lack the male gaze through which we come by many pop cultural depictions of young Japanese women.
 Instead, she acts as a neutral force who is able to capture the bright-eyed teenagers in all their optimism and ambition.

-The below portraits show the students smiling, laughing, and pursuing their passions—in sport, music, studying, all while having fun with their friends.
+The below portraits show the students smiling, laughing, and pursuing their passions—in sport, music, studying, and while having fun with their friends.

 “They are not depicted as one-dimensional sub-plots,” McDonald says.
 “They are the main characters.”